This page provides a conceptual overview of logs-based metrics.

 You can use the Metrics Explorer to specify a target metric for an alerting policy.
 The chart next to the Target region gives you visual feedback on the data being captured by the target metric.

 Create alert from metric lets you create an alerting policy based on your logs-based metric.
-Note that this option is available only if a metric is a counter metric.

 User-defined metrics interface